The Lemon Test for Hypnotizability

 The lemon is the perfect color of yellow.

 Imagine that you can see the lemon in great detail.
 You can see the pores in the skin of the lemon.
 You can see where the stem attaches.
-You can see the waxiness of the rind and see how the light is reflected from the parts of the lemon.
+You can see the waxiness of the rind and you can see how the light is reflected from the parts of the lemon.

 Imagine the lemon is so real that you could reach out and touch it.
 When it seems that real, reach out and grasp the lemon with your hand.